-- Limits on the number of allowable additional residential dwelling units and associated outbuildings; - lease standards required for the grazing management plan developed in coordination with the Natural Resource Conservation Service; - Prohibition on commercial timber operations, while allowing for the personal use of timber resources including management actions for natural occurrences such as disease, and selective harvest and removal of conifers to restore sage grouse nesting habitat; - Sagebrush eradication and treatment stipulations of Executive Order 12-2015; - Prohibition of surface mining; - Prohibition of commercial gravel operations; - Prohibition of rangeland conversion to cropland; - Prohibition of new road construction other than for residential access: - Prohibition of turbine-style wind energy development; and - Prohibition of commercial wind and solar development.
+- Limits on the number of allowable additional residential dwelling units and associated outbuildings; - lease standards required for the grazing management plan developed in coordination with the Natural Resource Conservation Service; - A 0.6-mile no-surface-occupancy buffer requirement around leks; - Prohibition on commercial timber operations, while allowing for the personal use of timber resources including management actions for natural occurrences such as disease, and selective harvest and removal of conifers to restore sage grouse nesting habitat: - Sagebrush eradication and treatment stipulations of Executive Order 12-2015; - Prohibition of surface mining; - Prohibition of commercial gravel operations; - Prohibition of rangeland conversion to cropland; - Prohibition of new road construction other than for residential access; - Prohibition of turbine-style wind energy development; and - Prohibition of commercial wind and solar development.

-This suite of measures would minimize the potential for destruction, disturbance, removal, and conversion of sagebrush and grassland vegetation communities for 25 years, which would provide considerable protection and certainty for sage grouse and other associated sagebrush/rangeland species into the near future.
+This suite of measures would minimize the potential for destruction, disturbance, removal, and conversion of sagebrush and grassland vegetation communities for 30 years, which would provide considerable protection and certainty for sage grouse and other associated sagebrush/rangeland species into the near future.

-2. No Action -- Under the No Action Alternative, grant fund authorization for the 5,624 -acre conservation lease would not occur.
+2. No Action -- Under the No Action Alternative, grant fund authorization for the 12,908-acre conservation lease would not occur.
 Thus, no protective restrictions would be established under the lease at this time.
 Over time, greater risk of adverse indirect and cumulative effects to existing sagebrush and grassland-prairie habitats would be present due to numerous land uses and choices made by present and future landowners and public land managers.